snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-sites-cloud-coonector.md

 - MET150
 - MOE150
-description: "Set up the WordPress.org Microsoft Graph connector for Microsoft Search and Copilot" ms.date: 09/12/2024
+description: "Set up the WordPress.org Microsoft Graph connector for Microsoft Search and Copilot" ms.date: 01/16/2025
 ---

-# WordPress.org Microsoft Graph connector (Preview)
+# Adobe Experience Manager Sites Microsoft Graph connector (Preview)

-With the Microsoft Graph connector for WordPress.org-built websites, your organization can index published posts and pages of your WordPress.org-built websites.
-After you configure the connector and index content from WordPress.org-built websites, end users can search for those published posts and pages in Microsoft Copilot and from any Microsoft Search client.
+With the Microsoft Graph connector for Adobe Experience Manager (AEM) Sites, your organization can index published webpages of your AEM Sites.
+After you configure the connector and index content from AEM Sites, end users can search for those published webpages in Microsoft Copilot and from any Microsoft Search client.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a WordPress.org Graph connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an Adobe Experience Manager (AEM) Sites Graph connector.

 >[!NOTE]
->The WordPress.org connector is in preview.
+>The Adobe Experience Manager Sites connector is in preview.
 If you wish to get early access to try it, sign up using [this form](https://forms.office.com/r/JniPmK5bzm).

 ## Capabilities
-- Index published posts and pages of your WordPress.org-built website.
+- Index published webpages of your AEM Sites.
-- Set ingestion filters of published posts by categories.
+- Supports ingestion filters based on page paths, allowing for exact matching and phrase matching using regular expressions.
 - Customize your crawl frequency.
 - Create workflows using this connection and plugins from Microsoft Copilot Studio.
 - Use [Semantic search in Copilot](semantic-index-for-copilot.md) to enable users to find relevant content.

 ## Limitations
-- Doesn't index comments.
+- Does not index comments.
-- Doesn't crawl user identities and access permissions.
-All published pages or posts indexed using the WordPress connector are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
+- Does not crawl user identities and access permissions.
+All published webpages indexed using the AEM Sites connector will be visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
-- **Install the Microsoft Graph connector agent**: To access your WordPress.org-built website, you must install and configure the [Microsoft Graph connector agent](https://www.microsoft.com/download/details.aspx?id=104045).
-[Download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
-Once installed, ensure that the agent is configured correctly to connect your WordPress.org-built website with the graph connector.
-- **WordPress.org-built website URL**: To connect to your WordPress.org-built website data, you need your organization's WordPress.org-built website URL.
+- **Adobe Experience Cloud Instance URL**:To connect to your Adobe Experience Manager Sites data, you need your organization's Adobe Experience Cloud instance author environment URL and publish environment URL.
+  Your organization's Adobe Experience Cloud instance author environment URL typically looks like:`https://author-p<PROGRAM_ID>-e<ENVIRONMENT_ID>.<REGION>.adobeaemcloud.com`.
+  Your organization's Adobe Experience Cloud instance publish environment URL typically looks like: `https://publish-p<PROGRAM_ID>-e<ENVIRONMENT_ID>.<REGION>.adobeaemcloud.com`.
-- **WordPress.org-built website Admin account**: To connect to your WordPress.org-built website and allow Microsoft Graph Connector to update published posts and pages regularly, you need an **admin user account** of your WordPress.org-built website with the permission to create an **application password**.
-Application password is used to authenticate with a third-party service or application that connects to your WordPress.org-built website via REST API.
+- **Adobe Experience Cloud Account**: To connect to Adobe Experience Cloud and allow Microsoft Graph Connector to update published webpages and metadata regularly, you need a technical account of your Adobe Experience Manager Sites with the credentials to access published webpages and metadata.
+Technical account is the secure, service-based account for external access to Adobe Experience Manager Sites, please find more details [here](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/generating-access-tokens-for-server-side-apis#generate-a-jwt-token-and-exchange-it-for-an-access-token).

 ## Get Started

 ### 1. Display name
 A display name is used to identify each citation in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.
 Display name is also used as a [content source filter](/MicrosoftSearch/custom-filters#content-source-filters).
 A default value is present for this field, but you can customize it to a name that users in your organization recognize.

-### 2. WordPress.org-built website URL
+### 2. Adobe Experience Cloud Instance URL
-A WordPress.org-built website URL is the unique web address assigned to each WordPress.org-built website, allowing you to access your specific WordPress.org-built website.

-### 3. Graph Connector Agent
-The graph connector agent acts as a bridge between your WordPress.org instance and the connector APIs, enabling secure and efficient data transfer.
-In this step, select the agent configuration you want to use for your connector.

-If you have not installed the [Microsoft Graph connector agent](https://www.microsoft.com/download/details.aspx?id=104045) already, you can [download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
-Once installed, ensure that the agent is configured correctly to connect your on-premises WordPress.org instance with the Graph connector.
+To correctly access and update data from the Adobe Experience Manager Sites, both the author and publish environment URLs are essential.

-### 4. Authentication Type
+### 3. Authentication Type
-We support the basic authentication method.
-To enable and configure basic authentication in WordPress.org, find more details [here](https://make.wordpress.org/core/2020/11/05/application-passwords-integration-guide/).
+Authentication Type - We support the technical account for Adobe Experience Cloud.
+To enable and configure the technical account for Adobe Experience Manager Sites, please find more details [here](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/generating-access-tokens-for-server-side-apis#generate-a-jwt-token-and-exchange-it-for-an-access-token).

-### 5. Staged rollout to limited audience
+### 4. Staged rollout to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.

-At this point, you are ready to create the connection for WordPress.org-built website.
-You can click on the ‘**Create**’ button to publish your connection and index published posts and pages from your WordPress.org-built website.
+At this point, you are ready to create the connection for AEM Sites.
+You can click on the ‘Create’ button to publish your connection and index published webpages from your AEM Sites.

-For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency etc., we set defaults based on what works best with WordPress.org-built website data.
-The default values settings are as follows.
+For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency etc., we have set defaults based on what works best with AEM Sites data.
+You can see the default values below:

 **Page** | **Settings** | **Default Values**
 --- | ---- | ---
-Users | Access Permissions | All published pages or posts indexed using the WordPress.org connector are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
+Users | Access Permissions | All published pages or posts indexed using the AEM Sites connector will be visible to all M365 users in your tenant, from Microsoft Search or Copilot.
-Content | Index Content | All published posts and pages are selected by default.
+Content | Index Content | All published pages are selected by default.
 Content | Manage Properties | To check default properties and their schema, [click here](#content).
 Sync | Incremental Crawl | Frequency: Every 15 mins
 Sync | Full crawl | Frequency: Every day